MatejTymes/cassandra-zstd/README.md

 ## Configuration

-To create a new table with this configuration enabled you have to add these settings to it:
+To create a new table with Zstandard compression enabled you have to add this setting to it:

 ```Sql
 CREATE TABLE KEYSPACE_NAME.TABLE_NAME (